-Dr. Phillip A. Hertzman MD, FACP, FAAFP, FACPh
+Dr. Phillip A. Hertzman MD, FACP, FAAFP, FAVLS

-He is a Fellow of the American College of Physicians, the American College of Phlebology, and the American Academy of Family Physicians.
+He is a Fellow of the American College of Physicians, the American Society of Venous and Lymphatic Disease, and the American Academy of Family Physicians.
 He is also a member of the American College of Rheumatology and the American Venous Forum.

 He has served as a faculty member and lecturer, and has presented numerous scientific papers related to venous disease at many national and international medical meetings.
 Recent research projects include new treatments for venous disease and of venous ulcers.
 He has published an article on the treatment of patients with venous ulcers in the international journal Phlebology.
 He is currently a Principal Investigator in an FDA phase 3 study of treatment of varicose veins.